ARMmaster17/HIVEbook/GLOSSARY.md

 Source code that is converted into machine code in real-time.
 HIVIL is an example of an interpreted language.

+## Job

+A chunk of HIVE code that can be run independently from other chunks of code.

 ## Key

 The name of a setting.
 Can also be the unique ID for each entry in a database.